9 Tips for tyre maintenance

 7. Rotate your tyres

 To help make your tyres last longer, it can be a good idea to rotate them regularly to make sure that wear is even.
 Usually, front tyres wear faster than rear tyres so rotating them can be a way to help increase their lifespan.
-Some manufacturers will indicate their recommend rotation schedule within the handbook but usually, it is around 5,000 miles.
+Some manufacturers will indicate their recommended rotation schedule within the handbook but usually, it is around 5,000 miles.

-Directional tyres can simply be switched front to back, so left front moves to left back and left back to left back and vice versa on the right.
+Directional tyres can simply be switched front to back, so the left front moves to left back and left back to left back and vice versa on the right.
 Whereas non-directional tyres can be moved more freely as swapping left front to right back and vice versa, will have no negative impact on the handling of the vehicle.

 8. Take care with kerbs

-One of the biggest causes of damage to tyres comes from kerbs, from either bumping into them, or mounting them without due care.
+One of the biggest causes of damage to tyres comes from kerbs, from either bumping into them or mounting them without due care.
 When parking up at the side of the road, you should take care not to knock the kerb with your tyres, so you should always slow down and manoeuvre with care.

 While it is best to avoid mounting a kerb, sometimes it is unavoidable.
 Mounting the kerb can be dangerous as it can cause the sidewall to be pinched between the kerb and the wheel.
 In this situation, it is important to take extra care approaching slowly and mounting the kerb at an acute angle to avoid scraping the side of the pavement.